deadLabCary/lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Feel free to reach out about XYZ.
+Want to work with us?
+Have questions about our research?
+Please reach out!

 {%
   include button.html